-The way you earn points with each card also varies, with the Venture offering a flat 2X miles on all purchases and the Sapphire Preferred giving cardholders 2X points on travel and dining only.
+The way you earn points/miles with each card also varies, with the Venture offering a flat 2X miles on all purchases and the Sapphire Preferred giving cardholders a higher rate in select categories.

 Chase Sapphire Preferred vs. Capital One Venture highlights